Real estate investment trust: United Kingdom

-The legislation laying out the rules for REITs in the United Kingdom was enacted in the Finance Act 2006 (now see the Corporation Tax Act 2010 sections 518 to 609) and came into effect in January 2007 when nine UK property-companies converted to REIT status, including five FTSE 100 members at that time: British Land, Hammerson, Landsec, Liberty International and Slough Estates.
-The other four companies were Brixton (now known as "SEGRO"), Great Portland Estates, Primary Health Properties and Workspace Group.
+The legislation laying out the rules for REITs in the United Kingdom was enacted in the Finance Act 2006 (now included in the Corporation Tax Act 2010, sections 518 to 609) and came into effect in January 2007.
+Nine UK property companies converted to REIT status at that time, including five FTSE 100 members: British Land, Hammerson, Landsec, Liberty International and Slough Estates.
+The other four companies were Brixton (since acquired by Slough Estates), Great Portland Estates, Primary Health Properties and Workspace Group.

-British REITs have to distribute 90% of their income to investors.
-They must be a close-ended investment trust and be UK-resident and publicly listed on a stock exchange.
-The EPRA in Brussels each year publishes a breakdown of the UK REIT structure requirements.
+British REITs are required to distribute 90% of their income to investors.
+They must be UK-resident, publicly listed on a stock exchange and structured as a closed-ended investment trust.
+The EPRA, based in Brussels, publishes an annual overview of the requirements for UK REITs.

-To support the introduction of REITs in the UK, several commercial property and financial-services companies formed the REITs and Quoted Property Group.
-Other key bodies involved include the London Stock Exchange the British Property Federation and Reita.
-The Reita campaign was launched on 16 August 2006 by the REITs and Quoted Property Group in order to provide a source of information on REITs, quoted property and related investment-funds.
-Reita aims to raise awareness and understanding of REITs and of investment in quoted property companies.
-It does this primarily through its portal www.reita.org, providing knowledge, education and tools for financial advisers and investors.
+To support the introduction of REITs in the UK, several commercial property and financial services companies formed the REITs and Quoted Property Group.
+Other key bodies involved included the London Stock Exchange, the British Property Federation and Reita.
+The Reita campaign was launched on 16 August 2006 by the REITs and Quoted Property Group in order to provide information on REITs, quoted property and related investment funds.
+It aims to raise awareness and understanding of REITs and investment in quoted property companies, primarily through its website, which offers knowledge, education and tools for financial advisers and investors.

 Doug Naismith, managing director of European Personal Investments for Fidelity International, said in 2011: "As existing markets expand and REIT-like structures are introduced in more countries, we expect to see the overall market grow by some ten percent per annum over the next five years, taking the market to $1 trillion by 2010."

 The Finance Act 2012 brought five main changes to the REIT regime in the UK: